Australian business wants political merry-go-round to stop

 The comparison is made tongue-in-cheek because Canberra is still much kinder to prime ministers than Rome over the longer term, but Australia’s business community is not laughing.

-“In terms of business confidence, what we do need is stability,” James Fazzino, chief executive of fertilizer and industrial explosives maker Incitec Pivot Ltd (IPL.AX), said on Tuesday, after the nation awoke to yet another prime minister.
+“In terms of business confidence, what we do need is stability,” James Fazzino, chief executive of fertiliser and industrial explosives maker Incitec Pivot Ltd, said on Tuesday, after the nation awoke to yet another prime minister.

 Australia’s new leader, Malcolm Turnbull, ousted first-term prime minister Tony Abbott on Monday night after months of dismal poll numbers for the government and a string of troubling economic indicators.